Why use Indigoextra?

 How competitive are your keywords?
-How many searches to they receive each month from your target country?
+How many searches do they receive each month from your target country?
 Which keywords are used in different languages?

-To determine the keywords to focus on in your content and meta tags when targeting multiple European countries, you need to answer these questions.
+To determine which keywords to focus on in your content and meta tags when targeting multiple European countries, you need to answer the above questions.

 3. Draw up an SEO strategy

 Once you’ve conducted your keyword research, draw up an SEO strategy.
-This strategy will depend on a number of factors, including budget, company size, target market, current performance, and performance targets.
+This strategy will depend on several factors, including budget, company size, target market, current performance, and performance targets.
 Ask yourself: